 - Those on stage 2 of Body Ecology Diet or GAPS

-Bone stock ‘heal + seals’ the gut lining, and prevents a leaky gut.
-No one wants this condition because when your gut is leaky (porous) then undigested food particles can get into the bloodstream and wreak havoc on tissues, organs and the immune system.
-This can result in food allergies and intolerance.
+Bone stock ‘heal + seals’ gut lining and prevents a leaky gut.
+No one wants this condition because when gut is leaky (porous) then undigested food particles can get into the bloodstream and wreak havoc on tissues, organs and immune system that can result in food allergies and intolerance.

 Arthritis and joint pain